What will be your fashion impact?

 These were some of the harsh realities that I learnt once I had discovered my desire to save the world’s water.
 Saving the Grace is a platform to connect our individual lifestyles, including our clothes and food choices, to the world’s water situation so that we can enact change and protect the one resource from which everything depends: water.
 If we want to save the world, we must save water!

 It seems like a big task, but never before has the power of the individual to form a movement been so strong.
 Saving the Grace is an accountability mechanism for myself, but also a platform to empower other to make similar easy changes that will help save the grace of the world: water.
 These are some of the steps that I have taken to change my fashion habits:

-1. I’ve said no to fast fashion – since July I have been avoiding the fast fashion high street like the plague.
+1. I’ve said no to fast fashion – since July 2018 I have avoided the fast fashion high street like the plague.